wiegerw/nerva-rowwise/README.md

 ### Future work
 There are two main directions for future work.
 Firstly, an implementation on GPUs is being considered.
 It would be very interesting to learn how well dynamic sparse training works on a GPU.
 Second, we consider to add more layers, loss functions and activation functions.
 In particular convolutional layers, pooling layers and transformer layers come to mind.

-# Documentation
-The documentation consists of several parts:
-* A [Python manual](https://wiegerw.github.io/nerva-rowwise/doc/nerva-python.html) that explains how to use the Python interface.
-* A [C++ manual](https://wiegerw.github.io/nerva-rowwise/doc/nerva-c++.html) that explains how to use the C++ interface.
-* A PDF with [mathematical specifications](https://wiegerw.github.io/nerva-rowwise/pdf/nerva-libraries-implementation.pdf) of the execution of MLPs.
-It contains precise specifications of the layers, activation functions, loss functions etc.

-The following papers about Nerva are available:

-[1] *Nerva: a Truly Sparse Implementation of Neural Networks*,  https://arxiv.org/abs/2407.17437.
-It introduces the library, and describes a number of static sparse training experiments.

-[2] *Batch Matrix-form Equations and Implementation of Multilayer Perceptrons*, https://arxiv.org/abs/TODO.
-It describes the implementation of the Nerva libraries in great detail.

 # Contact
 If you have questions, or if you would like to contribute to the Nerva libraries, you can email Wieger Wesselink (j.w.wesselink@tue.nl).